maco4457/PPL-Paper/Paper.md

 - thread, and
 - (associative) table.

-"Python has many more primitive types, but implicit type conversions sometimes make the variations hidden or irrelevant.
+"Python has more primitive types, but implicit type conversions make the variations hidden or irrelevant.
 Consider that while Lua uses (without special build configuration) double-precision floating point for all numbers, Python has four numeric types: int, float, long, and complex.
 Does Lua need an integer type?
 Does Python?" the 4th wiki

+##table?!
+"A table is a collection of key and data pairs, where the data is referenced by key."
+Programming in Lua, 2nd ed.
+Tables are the *only* built-in composite data type in Lua, so user-created types generally build upon tables.

+Similar to Python's dictionary, PHP's associative array, Scala's map

+Constructing a table looks like constructing a dict in Python: sweetNewTable = {} -- Creates a new, empty table
+We pass tables by ref, can insert/delete values and indices (mutability),

 "Lua allows simple arithmetic on numbers using the usual operators to add, subtract, multiply and divide," (Lua Types Tutorial) but all 'numbers' are floats.